 Our training philosophy optimises your learning experience with:

-• Course development and delivery overseen by consultant rural and remote physicians
+• Course development and delivery overseen by consultant emergency physicians

 • A focus on practical skills acquisition with real patient models

 **ASEM Members will receive $100 discount at time of booking**